DucManhPhan/DucManhPhan.github.io/_posts/2019-01-26-How-servlets-work.md

 ![The structure of server in Java](../img/servlet-jsp/structure-webserver-client.png)

 Web Server is a computer where the web content is stored.
-Web container or Servlet container manages servlet and requests from the end user.
+Web container or Servlet container manages the life cycle of a servlet instance and requests from the end user.
+Web container is responsible for initializing the servlet or creating a new thread to handle the requests.
+Web container creates multiple threads to process multiple requests to a single servlet.

 At the moment, we will have a question - Which part of Java is responsible for get request from user and tranfer it to the Web Container?
 I do not make sure this answer is right.
 But I will check it later.
 So, fighting.